Martin Luther King Jr. Outpatient Center: Ramifications of closure

-New replacement hospital
+Replacement hospital

 As soon as MLK–Harbor was closed, efforts were begun to find a way to reopen the facility as soon as possible.
 Los Angeles County officials originally planned a 2009 reopening, but that proved unfeasible.
 The County found a partnership with the University of California system to reopen the hospital as a nonprofit organization governed by a seven-member board of directors; the hospital would no longer be run by the county.
 The board of directors would consist of two appointees chosen by the university system, two chosen by county officials, and three chosen jointly.
 The county was to contribute $50 million annually to cover expenses and operating costs and $13.3 million a year toward the care of uninsured patients.
 The county would continue to staff and operate the hospital's outpatient services center, which has remained open.
-The hospital, now named Martin Luther King, Jr. Community Hospital opened on 7 July 2015.
+The hospital, named Martin Luther King, Jr. Community Hospital opened on 7 July 2015.

 The new nonprofit entity handles all hiring for the Martin Luther King Jr. Community Hospital.
 This had been a major point of negotiation because the hospital staff had gained a reputation for being packed with people politically connected to various elected officials, leading to criticism that problems with hospital staff tended to be ignored.
-At the time of its closure it had about 11.5 workers per bed, compared with the statewide average of four workers per bed.
+At the time of its closure, MLK–Harbor had about 11.5 workers per bed, compared with the statewide average of four workers per bed.
 Civil service rules and labor contracts would have required former MLK–Harbor employees to be given first chance at a replacement hospital if it were directly owned and operated by Los Angeles County.
 Chartering the replacement hospital under a Section 501(c)(3) nonprofit organization made it a distinct entity from the county, unencumbered by legacy hiring rules.

-The hospital reopened as a smaller facility, with 131 beds instead of 233 (compared to 537 at its height).
+The replacement community hospital opened as a smaller facility, with 131 beds instead of 233 (compared to 537 at its height).
 It has an emergency department and four operating rooms.
 The UC system provides fourteen to twenty physicians and medical oversight for the inpatient hospital, with a goal of eventually providing medical residents to again train there.
 Other improvements are an upgraded central plant, new emergency generators, and two new buildings, one with six out-patient surgeries and a dental clinic, with an estimated total cost of more than $350 million.